FrancescaForbicini/Ingegneria-del-Software/CONTRIBUTING.md

 - while (some changes are requested):
   - discuss requests or fix
 - the PR has now 2x approvals and is ready to be merged on `master`

+## Javadoc
+- use 3rd person
+- be consistent
+- do not rewrite the docs in overwrites